A common challenge for researchers is combining their clinical data

 - Experiment with the chart tools to see if you can discover any relationship within the data.

-- Chart Layout provides more options for changing the chart title, size, coloring, etc.
+- Chart Layout provides more options for changing the chart title, size, coloring, grouping in a heatmap, etc.

 - You can save or save as a new copy.